Vennture Brew Company

-Vennture Brew Company is a microbrewery and coffee shop in Milwaukee, Wisconsin, United States, that opened in 2018.
-Vennture was created by three photographers who turned their hobby projects in coffee and beer into a successful business; in 2022, Yelp listed them as the best brewery in the state of Wisconsin.
+Vennture Brew Company is a microbrewery and coffee shop in Milwaukee, Wisconsin, United States.
+Vennture was opened in 2018 by three photographers who turned their hobby projects in coffee and beer into a business.
+In 2022, Yelp listed them as the best brewery in the state of Wisconsin.
 Headquartered in a former hardware store, they are known for their "The Heights" saison.
-It is one of a small minority of US breweries that are partly or wholly Black-owned.
+It is one of a small minority of US breweries that is partly or wholly Black-owned.

 History

+Founding

 Vennture Brew Company was founded by Simon McConico, Robert Gustafson, and Jake Rohde, all photographers linked by a preexisting friendship.
 Their inspiration for a combined specialty coffee shop and brewery came while on trips to the US states of Colorado, Minnesota, Illinois, Michigan, and elsewhere in Wisconsin.
 They learned that the two beverages share similar clientele despite being primarily consumed at different times of the day.

-Their experiences flowed into the unusual spelling of "venture", with two n's, and the company's Venn diagram-esque logo; McConico, Gustafson, and Rohde wanted to exist at the intersection of "coffee, beer, and community".
+McConico, Gustafson, and Rohde's experiences flowed into the unusual spelling of "venture", with two n's, and the company's Venn diagram-esque logo.
+The three wanted their work to exist at the intersection of "coffee, beer, and community".

 To create the business, the three owners brought their experience in hobby projects: Rohde had become consumed with the intricacies of roasting coffee, while McConico and Gustafson had been homebrewing for years.
 Transitioning to a commercial scale required a lengthy business plan, and to learn the fine details of running a hospitality business McConico took a job at a nearby taproom.